practical-scientific-computing/practical-scientific-computing.github.io/shell/04-workflow.md

 Pipes
 ------

 In a previous example, we used redirection to read _stdin_ from a file and write _stdout_ to a file.
-However, this approach has some problems.
+However, this approach has some limitations.
 For one, we have to write a new file every time we operate on our data, or overwrite our original data.
 Second, we can only run one program at a time.
 Unix has an elegant solution for both of these problems, known as _pipelining_.
 Separating a list of programs with the `|` (pipe) key connects the _stdout_ of one process to the _stdin_ of another.

 You can think of it visually like this: